4lipeiro/SP34KN0W-live-transcriber/README.md

    - Side-by-side mode is now the default display option
    - Added `--inline` command-line argument to use the traditional inline display instead
    - Toggle between modes using the `set_display_mode()` method
-   - improved printing of the interim and final treanscript
+   - Improved printing of the interim and final transcript

 3. **Improved Visual Formatting**
    - Column separation with vertical line separator (│)